refiner-io/mobile-sdk-ios/README.md

 #### Identify User

-Call `Identify User` to create or update a user in Refiner.
+Call `Identify User` to create or update a user traits in Refiner.
 ```swift
     do {
         try Refiner.instance.identifyUser(